The interview centre

 Whilst it is natural that you may wish to discuss your experience at interview with others, you must not share detailed information about the interview, beyond that which is publicly available (ie which is available from this website) - specifically, the content and format of questions asked.
 Ultimately, this may reduce your own chances of success and is unfair to all other candidates.

-Individual questions are changed regularly at each interview centre and candidates are advised against altering their behaviour based on the advice of others.
+Individual questions are also changed regularly and candidates are advised against altering their behaviour based on the advice of other candidates.

 • Application and achievements